The Supermarket Model with Known and Predicted Service Times: Real-World Traces

-In \cref{fig:rw-heatmaps}, we show heatmaps covering the joint distribution of job real and predicted sizes.
-In what we believe is a common pattern in real-world systems, the job size distribution is heavy tailed, with a few large jobs representing a large amount of the overall system load; job sizes are distributed along several orders of magnitude.
+In \cref{fig:rw-heatmaps}, we show heatmaps covering the joint distribution of job real and predicted service time.
+In what we believe is a common real-world pattern, the service time distribution is heavy tailed, with a few large jobs representing a large amount of the overall system load; service times are distributed along several orders of magnitude.

 In \cref{fig:google-mst}, we show results for the Google dataset.
-The variation of system load in time yields higher absolute numbers for the mean response time compared to the synthetic datasets seen before; this phenomenon is stronger in the other datasets because they have larger load spikes, as seen in \cref{fig:rw-weight-per-period}.
+The variation of system load in time yields higher absolute numbers for the mean time in system compared to the synthetic datasets seen before; this phenomenon is stronger in the other datasets because they have larger load spikes, as seen in \cref{fig:rw-weight-per-period}.
 Similarly to some use cases for synthetic workloads seen before, we observe that also here shortest queue performs better than least loaded updated.
-Interestingly, the selfish strategy instead performs essentially as well as shortest queue, showing that in this scenario the ``price of anarchy'' (i.e., the performance cost due to letting each job's owner selfishly choose their queue) is negligible; analogous considerations hold for the other datasets we consider in this section.
-Unsurprisingly, the size-based scheduling policies largely outperform FIFO scheduling in this heavy-tailed workload, and---again confirming results for synthetic workloads---PSPJF is preferable to the other policies due to its better performance when large jobs are underestimated.
+Interestingly, the selfish strategy instead performs essentially as well as shortest queue, showing that in this scenario the ``price of anarchy'' (i.e., the performance cost due to letting each job's owner selfishly choose their queue) is negligible.
+Perhaps surprisingly, the selfish strategy outperforms least loaded updated.
+The main difference between the two strategies is that the former ignores the load due to larger jobs; as a result, and at the price of worse performance for larger jobs, smaller jobs get served earlier.
+Since smaller jobs are the majority, the average response time is better with selfish queue selection.
+We further note that, unsurprisingly, the size-based scheduling policies largely outperform FIFO scheduling in this heavy-tailed workload, and---again confirming results for synthetic workloads---PSPJF is preferable to the other policies due to its better performance in the case that is most problematic for other policies, i.e., when large jobs are underestimated~\cite{DCM,dellamico2019scheduling}.